 Past Participating Institutions:

 telescopes through NOAO and the Telescope System Instrumentation Program

 - Gemini and Keck will not exchange time

-during semester 2014B.
-There will be a hiatus with tentative plans to
+during semester 2015B.
+There is currently a hiatus in effect with

-The proposal coversheet form for 2015A will be
+The proposal coversheet form for 2015B will be

 observers applying for Keck observing time should fill out this form.
 Submit